ramenwithparmesancheese/CabbageBar/README.md

 #### Features SimpleChat doesn't have that Cabbage Bar does
 - Unique and editable styling
 - Sidebar (under construction)
-- Your username not still showing up after you set it
+- Your username not continuing to show up after you set it

 Cabbage Bar is maintained and edited: Socrates <br>